gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 The updates in Section 13 [RFC9147] SHALL be followed for DTLS 1.2.
 DTLS 1.2 MUST be configured to disable options known to provide insufficient security.
-HTTP/2 [RFC9113] gives good minimum requirements based on the attacks that where publicly known in 2022.¶
+HTTP/2 [RFC9113] gives good minimum requirements based on the attacks that where publicly known in 2022.

-The AEAD limits in DTLS 1.3 are equally valid for DTLS 1.2 and SHOULD be followed for DTLS in SCTP, but are not mandated by the DTLS 1.2 specification.¶
+The AEAD limits in DTLS 1.3 are equally valid for DTLS 1.2 and SHOULD be followed for DTLS in SCTP, but are not mandated by the DTLS 1.2 specification.

 Use of renegotiation is NOT RECOMMNEDED as it is disables in many implementations and does not provide any benefits in DTLS in SCTP